 # 9: Stick with One Company for the Long Haul

 To make it big in network marketing like Bill Britt did, you need to stick with one company for the long haul.
 If you jump ship every couple months (or years) you won’t achieve much success.
 Find a company with a decent compensation plan and great products and be willing to stick with them for at least ten years, preferably 20 or more years.

-To achieve success in life, and in the business, you need to grow.
-You need to read books, find mentors, attend seminars and listen to self-help programs.
-You must focus on life-long education and strive to get better every day.
+To achieve success in life, and in the business, you must grow.
+You should read books, find mentors, attend seminars, and listen to self-help programs.
+You must focus on life-long education and strive to improve daily.
 Your business will only grow as much as you do.

-If you want achieve success in network marketing like Bill Britt did, you need to have a supportive spouse.
+If you want achieve success in network marketing in a big way like Bill Britt did, you need to have a supportive spouse.
 That means that you and your husband (or wife) work together to build the business.
-At a bare bones minimum, you spouse should be understanding and encouraging of your business venture, even if they do not help you build it. it will be almost impossible to reach your goals if your spouse is constantly nagging or trying to sabotage your success.
+At a bare bones minimum, you spouse should be understanding and encouraging of your business venture, even if they do not help you build it.
+It will be almost impossible to reach your goals if your spouse is constantly nagging you or trying to sabotage your success.

 To achieve success in anything in life you must persist.
-Nothing worth accomplishing is easy, free or happens overnight.
+Nothing worth accomplishing is easy, free, fast, or happens overnight.
 It might take you a few years to achieve success.
-It might take 5-10 years to reach your goals.
+It might take you five to ten years to reach your goals.
 Or, it could take longer!
-As long as you do something productive to build your business every single day, and you never quit, you will eventually achieve your goals.
+As long as you do something productive to build your business every day, and you never quit, you will eventually achieve your goals.

 Top 25 Bill Britt Quotes

 Listed below are some of my favorite Bill Britt quotes.
 They are mostly quotes from YouTube videos I found online.
 After each quote, I will share my thoughts on the subject.